LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > line 174: ... instead of just saying what you built on, first say what
 > you did!
 It's really not clear at this point.

+> line 199: "blame set as another form of a stack trace" -- yes.
+I was hoping to
+> see a clearer example of debugging with and without blame, i.e. something
+> making explicit the similarities and differences between having blame info and
+> having only a stack trace at the error site.

 > line 211: "languages exceptions" typo